 The first thing that comes to mind, it seems, is allergies.
 I often feel I’m going to sneeze my brains out during allergy season.
 Is the same true for dogs?
 Not really.

 This is not to say that a dog could never sneeze from allergies.
 It is to say, however, that is quite unlikely.
 In fact, in dogs, sneezing is the least likely reaction to an allergen.
-Allergies in dogs typically manifest through the skin, not the nose.
+This is because allergies in dogs typically manifest through the skin, not the nose.

 Let’s forget the connection between sneezing and allergies.